d0tTino/docs-/docs/non-ai-research/index.md

 - [Painterly Style in Clip Studio Paint](painterly-style-clip-studio-paint.md) focuses on painterly brush workflows for Clip Studio users and outlines expressive digital painting techniques.
+- [An Art-Historical Study of Lawrence Alma-Tadema's *The Roses of Heliogabalus*](roses-of-heliogabalus-art-historical-study.md) examines how Victorian academic painting weaponized beauty, traces the work's reception, and extracts lessons for contemporary digital artists.
 - [Composition 101 — Chaptered Intro](composition-101-chaptered-intro.md)
   offers a guided path through scene-building fundamentals and distills classical and modern composition frameworks into linked chapters for fast